Close

 Outcome Reporting + Recommendation

-Just because we tested it doesn’t mean you should implement.
 We thoroughly examine the experiment data to determine if the changes will improve user experience and drive more conversions.
-At the end of the process, you are given a comprehensive report and list of recommended implementations.
+At the end of the process, we build these insights into your site design.

 Implementation